 Illinois has judicial evictions.
 This means that even if a tenant is not paying rent or is violating the lease in some other way, the landlord can’t just throw the tenant out.
-A judge has to order that the tenants be evicted, and only the county sheriff is allowed by law to evict a tenant or other occupant.
+A judge must order that the tenants be evicted, and only the county sheriff is allowed by law to evict a tenant or other occupant.
 It can be a mysterious process to landlords unfamiliar with the courts and the sheriff’s deputies and their respective processes and procedures.
 This naturally leads to many questions, a few of which we get asked frequently.
 Here we try to answer some of them for you.
 We hope you find this information helpful.

 Once a notice has been properly served and if the tenant has not complied with the terms of the notice, then a court case must be filed for possession of the property (and back rent if applicable).
-This is basically like any other civil court case, i.e. a summons and complaint must be filed, the tenant must be served with papers, and the court must issue a decision on the case, either after a trial or by some other court procedure (motion, agreed order, etc.).
-After the court issues its decision, if you have won your case, an Eviction Order must be filed with the County Sheriff for final processing (the actual physical eviction of the tenants) and the Sheriff completes the eviction after that.
+This is like any other civil court case, i.e. a summons and complaint must be filed, the tenant must be served with papers, and the court must issue a decision on the case, either after a trial or by some other court procedure (motion, agreed order, etc.).
+After the court issues its decision, if you have won your case, an Eviction Order must be filed with the County Sheriff for final processing (the physical eviction of the tenants) and the Sheriff completes the eviction after that.

 For almost every eviction, the first and most important step is properly serving the eviction notice.
 The Eviction Act tells us the only proper ways to serve an eviction notice.
 Unless there is no one actually living in the property, there are only 3 acceptable methods to serve an eviction notice: (1) by personal service, which means that the notice is handed personally to the defendant.
 This does NOT include taping the notice to the door, leaving the notice in the mailbox, or sliding the notice under the tenant’s door, all of which are unacceptable; (2) substitute or abode service, which means that the notice is handed personally to someone who is a member of the tenant’s household who is 13 years old or older; and (3) by certified mail, return receipt requested.
 While certified mail may seem like an attractive option, it requires an actual return of what we call the “green card” (the return receipt for the certified mail), and it must be signed by the tenant himself or herself, not just by someone receiving the mail.
 Since it is always possible for the tenant or the tenant’s family to avoid the mailman, or even just to refuse to sign for a certified mail piece, it is not usually the best way to serve a notice; (4) the last method to serve an eviction notice is only allowed when no one is actually living in the property, and it is service by posting.
 This method involves either taping or in some other way affixing the notice to the property, usually the front door.
 This seems like an easy out, a simple way to serve the notice without needing the tenant’s (or someone else’s) presence.
 But it must be stressed that this method is allowed only when someone is not actually living in the property.
 It DOES NOT mean that it is allowed when the tenant is not home, out at work, or on vacation.
 While the law on serving eviction notices is still somewhat fluid since our State Supreme Court has not yet issued a decision on it, the prevailing way the trial courts apply the law based upon recent appellate court decisions is strict.
-This means if you do not follow the service rules about serving eviction notices to the letter, you run the very real risk that your case will be dismissed and you will have to start all over again because you did not complete the first step in the process correctly.
+This means if you do not follow the service rules about serving eviction notices to the letter, you run the very real risk that your case will be dismissed, and you will have to start all over again because you did not complete the first step in the process correctly.